OluwadareLab/CNNSpliceWebserver/README.md

 Webserver for the CNNSplice Project

 # test.py
-python test.py -t "model name" -f "file name -l "directory"
+*python test.py -t "model name" -f "file name -l "directory"*

 3 arguments:

--t *for model selection*,
+-t for model selection,

--f *for input fasta file name*,
+-f for input fasta file name,

--l *for location/ directory name to be created to store the results in*
+-l for location/ directory name to be created to store the results in